lennilobel/sql2022-workshop-hol/HOL/3. Security Features/2. Dynamic Data Masking/Dynamic Data Masking.md

 Now the view reveals that `RegularUser` possesses both `SELECT` permission on the `Membership` table, as well as the database-wide `UNMASK` permission:

 > Note that, typically, you would assign the `UNMASK` permission to a role rather than to each individual user.
 Then, every user added as a member of that role would inherit the `UNMASK` permission.
-We're only granting permission at the user level in this demo to keep things simple without detracting from the way Dynamic Data Masking (DDM) works.
+We're only granting permission at the user level in this exercise to keep things simple without detracting from the way Dynamic Data Masking (DDM) works.

 By granting the `UNMASK` permission to `RegularUser`, they are now able to see all the data without the masking applied.
 Let's impersonate them once more to confirm that this is the case: